fpereiro/astack/README.md

 #aStack

-aStack is a tool for writing sequences of asynchronous functions in Javascript.
+aStack is a Javascript tool for writing asynchronous functions almost as if they were synchronous.

-aStack strives to be the simplest solution to the problem of executing arbitrary sequences of asynchronous functions.
+aStack strives to be the simplest solution to the [async problem](https://github.com/fpereiro/astack#The_async_problem).
+I confronted this problem when writing a [Javascript toolset for devops](https://github.com/fpereiro/kaboot), where I needed to execute asynchronous functions in varying order. aStack emerged from that need.

-aStack works by making functions pass an `aStack` between them as their first argument, instead of a callback as their last one.

-aStack also supports conditional execution (through `aCond`) and parallel execution (through `aFork`).
+Besides sequential execution, aStack also supports conditional and parallel execution.

 ## Installation